 Just remember to throw away the box before you head home if you don’t want to pay import taxes!

-If you’re thinking NYC has the Central Park, it has to win this one, you’re not entirely wrong.
+If you’re thinking NYC has Central Park, it has to win this one, you’re not entirely wrong.
 But here’s the catch – New York City has about 1700 parks across the five boroughs, whereas London has over 3000.
-If we’re talking in percentages, New York has roughly around 14% green areas in the greater city area, whereas London has about 47%.
+If we’re talking in percentages, New York has roughly around 14% green space in the greater city area, whereas London has about 47%.

-You can’t have a serene day in New York anywhere, not even in a park.
+You can’t have a serene day in New York city anywhere, not even in a park.
 If the idea of spending some time in Central Park pops into your head, you can be sure that at least a thousand other people had the same thought as you and they’re all there waiting for you.
 You just can’t escape the crowds and noises in New York, so we’re giving this one to London.

 If you’re thinking of fully relocating to either of these cities, there’s a few other things you should consider.
 First, rent is insanely expansive in both London and New York, especially in Manhattan and Westminster.

 The cost of life is generally lower in New York – taxis and public transport are cheaper, as is dining out.
-But when you convert the dollars into pounds, you’ll need roughly the same amount of money to maintain the same lifestyle in either city.
+But when you convert the dollars into pounds, you’ll need roughly the same amount of money to maintain the same lifestyle in either big city.

 The most important factor to consider is whether you’re single or have a family.
 New York is much more suited for single people who like the fast-paced lifestyle.
 It’s great for career professional who dedicate most of their life to work and are okay with having very little time off throughout the year.
 London is more like a giant suburb area.
 It can be deceptively peaceful and quiet, which rarely happens in NYC.
 The British city is therefore a much better fit for families.
 Also, you get minimum 4-5 weeks of vacation a year in the UK, so London is the better option if you’re more about family and friends than work.